open0x20/web-mpwboard/README.md

 # Multi Purpose Web Board
-A platform for every small project out there with need for a small GUI.
+A platform for every small project out there with the need for a small GUI.

 ## Setup for developing
 ```